citizensense/AirKit_Logbook/toolkit.md

 * Possible construction or industry sources.
 * Regional pollution events due to seasonal variation

 Create a plot for each of the Dustboxes in your monitoring study.
 Look for peaks across weekdays and weekends.
-If traffic is a source of pollution, you would expect to see peaks at times of increased congestion i.e. the morning and evening rush hour.
+If traffic is a source of pollution, you would expect to see peaks at times of increased congestion i.e., the morning and evening rush hour.

 When you look at each plot consider how the Dustbox installation could impact the data.
 Dustboxes that are close to the roadside will often see higher peaks at rush hour.
 Those in the garden might show peaks at different times, for example barbecues on Sunday afternoons.

 **Which direction is PM2.5 coming from?**
-**Scatter Plots of PM2.5 Concentrations and Wind Direction** can be used to gauge the location of emissions sources in relation to the Dustbox monitors.
+**Scatter plots of PM2.5 concentrations and wind direction** can be used to gauge the location of emissions sources in relation to the Dustbox monitors.
 Particulate matter is carried by the wind from emissions sources to the monitoring area.
 Wind direction is given in degrees where 0 (o) is North and 180 (o) is South.
 Note the directions where the highest levels of pollution are recorded.

 **Polar plots** can also illustrate this relationship.
 Colour contours reflect pollutant concentrations in relation to wind direction and wind speed.
 Calm conditions (zero wind) are shown in the centre, increasing up to 20 metres per second (ms-1) at the outer ring.
 The highest mean concentrations are shown in red, the lowest are in blue, in a dynamic scale.